wangdanny/GraphicExpenditure/README.md

 <h3>Introduction</h3>
 This project is meant to help people effectively understand their expense status so that can smartly manage and plan the future spending.
 GraphicExpenditure is a pure web application which takes use of Dropbox as a static web server.
-This means that there is no "server side" code.
-All the code is written in JavaScript, HTML and CSS.
+This means that there is no "server side" code and all the code is written in JavaScript, HTML and CSS.
 The premise of using this application is to be a Dropbox user.
 With a Dropbox account in hand, you will have private storage "in the cloud" to store your personal data.
 GraphicExpenditure provides methods to input the data and present those data.